Skip to main content

 4. Click Register.

 The platform validates the endpoint and adds the agent to the External Agents list.
-Use the Test Connection action to verify that the external agent endpoint is reachable.
-If successful, it fetches and stores the agent card that defines the capabilities, skills, streaming support, etc. for the external agent.
+Use the Test Connection action to verify that the endpoint is reachable.
+On success, the platform fetches and stores the agent card, which defines the agent’s capabilities, skills, and streaming support.

 Access External Agents via Handoff or Delegation

-Once registered, external agents become available as tools that can be used within Agent Platform agents.
+Once registered, external agents are available as tools within Agent Platform agents.
 You can combine local and external agents in the same multi-agent workflow.
-To add an external agent, add it to the Handoff or Delegate section of the agent.
-The platform automatically handles communication with the external agent through the A2A protocol.
-Via ABL: Add the external agent under the HandOff or Delegate sections and specify the location as remote.
+To use an external agent, add it to the Handoff or Delegate section of your agent.
+The platform handles communication through the A2A protocol.
+In ABL, add the external agent under the HANDOFF or DELEGATE section and set LOCATION to REMOTE:

 HANDOFF: